Homological dimensions of Schur algebras $S(p,2p)$ and an Auslander-type correspondence: Homological properties of and

 \subsection{A quasi-precluster tilting module over $\Lambda_0$}

-In this subsection, we present the underlying reason and the phenomenon that explains why the relative dominant dimension $V^{\otimes 2p}\domdim_{S_k(p, 2p)} S_k(p, 2p)$ is precisely $4(p-1)$ and what does means for both the structure of $\Lambda_0$ and the principal block of $S_k(p, 2p)$.
-As we will show in the next result, these algebras fit in the setup presented in \cite{CP1} and \cite{CP2}.
+In this subsection, we present the underlying reason and the phenomenon that explains why the relative dominant dimension $V^{\otimes 2p}\domdim_{S_k(p, 2p)} S_k(p, 2p)$ is precisely $4(p-1)$ and what does this mean for both the structure of $\Lambda_0$ and the principal block of $S_k(p, 2p)$.
+As we will show in the coming results, these algebras fit in the setup presented in \cite{CP1} and \cite{CP2}.